-- 21.1 The following programs are provided for the participation of employees covered by this Agreement in accordance with the eligibility rules of each program: - (a) Restated Retirement Plan for Employees of McClatchy Newspapers. - (b) The Voluntary Investment Account (formerly administered as part of the Restated Retirement Plan and now administered under the 401(k) program). - (c) The Money Shelter Plan [401(k)]. - 21.2 Eligible bargaining unit employees are entitled to participate in the programs listed in 21.1 above on the same terms and conditions as these programs are available to other eligible employees of The Modesto Bee.
-The Publisher has the sole and exclusive discretionary right to at any time change, modify or eliminate any or all of the programs; and/or offer new or replacement programs; and/or transfer participants to new programs.
+- 21.1 The following program is provided for the participation of employees covered by this Agreement in accordance with the eligibility rules of the program: - (a) The Money Shelter Plan [401(k)]. - 21.2 Eligible bargaining unit employees are entitled to participate in the program listed in 21.1 above on the same terms and conditions as that program is available to other eligible employees of The Modesto Bee.
+The Publisher has the sole and exclusive discretionary right to at any time change, modify or eliminate the program; and/or offer new or replacement programs; and/or transfer participants to new programs.
 If a program is eliminated, employees will retain all vested and/or accrued benefits.
 The Publisher shall notify the Guild in writing of any proposed change, modification and/or elimination at least sixty (60) days before the effective date of such change, modification and/or elimination.